abdirazaq94/CarParkFinder-BristolOpenDataProject/docs/design.md

 - using high contrast colours and readable font sizes.
 - Minimal Interface to reduce clutter ensuring its easy to use while driving.
 - Save favourite car parks for quicker access
 - Payment Options and Peak time indicators to help avoid busy periods.

+WireFrame Explained